virtuald/nsq-docker/README.md

     docker run -d --name nsqd --link nsqlookupd:nsqlookupd virtuald/nsq:nsqd-0.2.31-1 -broadcast-address '$HOSTNAME' docker run -d --name nsqadmin --link nsqlookupd:nsqlookupd virtuald/nsq:nsqadmin-0.2.31-1

-Note that this cluster cannot be talked to from the outside world.
+Note that in this configuration, this cluster cannot be talked to from the outside world.
 If you want to do that, then you need to use -p to publsh all the ports, and set the broadcast address to the docker host address.